nl253/DataFrame/README.md

 3. Alpha-stage
 4. I would not use it in production (yet)
 5. This isn't supposed to be an exact copy of pandas
-6. In some places it's not very efficient
+6. In some places it's not efficient
 7. Date columns / mixed data types not supported.
 Every column must be either numeric OR string.
 A single `DataFrame` may have a combination of numeric and string columns.